nodro7/angular-mydatepicker/README.md

 ### calendarViewChanged callback
-  * called when the calendar view changes
+  * called when the calendar view is changed.
+The date selection view activated or month/year changed on the date selection view.
   * event parameter:
     * __event.year__: Year number in calendar.
 For example: 2018
     * __event.month__: Month number in calendar.
 For example: 11